 All you need is a couple of hours at the Norman Lindsay Gallery to appreciate the wonders of this beautiful Australian attraction.

-If you want to escape Sydney for a day, I highly recommend going on a day trip to the Blue Mountains, where you can enjoy the Norman Lindsay Gallery and the beautiful garden.
+I recommend anyone wanting to escape Sydney for a day to go on a day trip to the Blue Mountains.
+And don’t forget to enjoy the Norman Lindsay Gallery and the beautiful garden.

 It’s a great day out.
-Please don’t leave it too late in the day, though, because the last entry can be at 3 pm, with a close time of 4 pm.
+But, please don’t leave it too late in the day, because the last entry can be at 3 pm.
+Remember, the close time of 4 pm.

-It cost me $17 to enter the house, but you can spend time in the garden for free, and it’s worth visiting the estate for the beautiful garden alone.
+The cost to enter the house for me was $17, but if you wanted to, you could spend time in the garden for free, and it’s worth visiting Norman Lindsay’s estate for the beautiful garden alone.

 Seeing the satyr pursuing a nymph will stay with you forever.

 Official Website: Norman Lindsay Gallery and Museum